-For example, suppose you have a script named 'run_before.sh' and you specify that you want it executing before the failover is performed (using the --exec-before option).
+Suppose you have a script run_before.sh and you specify that you want it executing before the failover is performed (using the --exec-before option).
 Further, let us assume the master MySQL Server is using port 3306 on the host 'host1' and the MySQL Server that becomes the new master is using port 3308 on host 'can host2'.
 The script would therefore be invoked in the following manner.

+'''

 % run_before.sh host1 3306 can_host2 3308

+'''